bermeom/Deep-Reinforcement-Learning/docs/PPO.md

 ### Overview

 The Proximal Policy Optimization is an On-Policy GAE Actor Critic algorithm that alternates between colecting batches of samples and optimizing the policy by a number of epochs with a “surrogate” objective function.
 This implementation does not share parameters between the Actor and the Critic.
 It does not have parallel actors, so the sampled batch comes from a single agent.
-And it does not uses an entropy cost.
-The algorithm works on continuous or discrete action spaces environments, but this implementation works on the continuous case, with the policy returning a mean and a std deviation.
+It works on continuous or discrete action space environments.

 ### References